digital-blueprint/toolkit/packages/common/README.modal.md

 - `width`, `height`, `min-width`, `min-height` (optional): set the size of a modal
     - example `<dbp-modal width="15px" height="100%"></dbp-modal>`
 - `sticky-footer` (optional, boolean): set the footer to stick to the bottom of the modal
+- `full-height-line` (optional, boolean): show an opt-in vertical line that spans from the top to the bottom of the modal
+    - example `<dbp-modal full-height-line></dbp-modal>`

 ### CSS variables